NotsOverflow/notsnotes/0xFE_rails_windows.md

 ![](images/diverse/ruby.svg)

-# Ruby on Rails on windows
+# Windows RoR

-> basic setup of ruby on rails on windows, witch i don't recomend
+> A basic setup of ruby on rails on windows ( witch i don't recomend ).
+> You will be up and runny for coding your rails app

 ## Ruby on Rails: